caddyserver/website/src/docs/markdown/metrics.md

 ## Caddy's metrics

-Like any process monitored with Prometheus, Caddy exposes an HTTP endpoint that responds with in the [Prometheus exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format).
+Like any process monitored with Prometheus, Caddy exposes an HTTP endpoint that responds in the [Prometheus exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format).
 Caddy's Prometheus client is also configured to respond with the [OpenMetrics exposition format](https://pkg.go.dev/github.com/prometheus/client_golang@v1.7.1/prometheus/promhttp#HandlerOpts) if negotiated (that is, if the `Accept` header is set to `application/openmetrics-text; version=0.0.1`).

-By default, there is a `/metrics` endpoint available at the [admin API](/docs/api) (i.e. http://localhost:2019/metrics by default).
+By default, there is a `/metrics` endpoint available at the [admin API](/docs/api) (i.e. http://localhost:2019/metrics).
 But if the admin API is disabled or you wish to listen on a different port or path, you can use the [`metrics` handler](/docs/caddyfile/directives/metrics) to configure this.